coreinfrastructure/best-practices-badge/doc/security.md

    "config.force_ssl" to true).
    The design allows users to drop cookies at any time (at worse they may have to re-login to get another session cookie).
-   We do not use CookieStore (so guidance on its use is irrelevant).
-   Passwords may be stored in the session, but this is encrypted and the password is *not* retained on the server (it stays on the web browser).
+   Passwords may be stored in a cookie, but this is encrypted and the password is *not* retained on the server (it stays on the web browser).
-   We don't expire sessions, since makes usage a little more painful.
+   One complaint about Rails' traditional CookieStore is that if someone gets a copy of a session cookie, they can log in as that user, even if the cookie is years old and the user logged out.
+   (e.g., because someone got a backup copied).
+   Our countermeasure is to time out inactive sessions, by also storing a time_last_used in the session cookie (the UTC time the cookie was last used).
+   Once the time expires, then even if someone else later gets an old cookie value, it cannot be used to log into the system.
 3. *Cross-Site Request Forgery (CSRF).*
    We use the standard REST operations with their standard meanings (GET, POST, etc., with the standard Rails method workaround).